albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 ---

 # Demo

-- caching
+- Build a docker image
-- build a Docker image
+- Discuss layers and see docker takes advantage of caching
-- Dive
+- Analyse the docker image, using `dive`

 ---